Canada Minimum Wages by Province and Territory

-The Canada Minimum pay rate varies across the provinces and territories in Canada, as each jurisdiction has its own legislation determining the specific minimum wage rate.
+The Canadian minimum pay rate varies across the provinces and territories in Canada, as each jurisdiction has its own legislation determining the specific minimum wage rate.
 The purpose of setting a minimum wage is to establish a baseline level of income to protect workers and ensure fair compensation for their labor.

 What is the Federal Minimum Wage?

-The federal minimum wage in Canada increased to $16.65 (₹1,019.15) per hour as of April 1, 2023.
-Prior to this date, workers were subject to the minimum wage set by their respective province or territory.
+The federal minimum wage in Canada increased to $16.65 (₹1,019.15) per hour.
+Workers were subject to the minimum wage set by their respective province or territory.
 The new federal minimum wage, which is determined by the government, is adjusted to account for inflation.

 Federal minimum wages apply to workers in federally regulated industries, such as